welcome!

-No matter where you are at on your art collection journey, whether purchasing for the first time, or a savvy collector, I am certain you will land on that one special piece that gives you a sense of anchored belonging, and peace.
-If not, let’s start a conversation about a commission!
+No matter where you are at on your art collection journey, whether purchasing for the first time, or a savvy collector, I am certain you will land on that one special piece that gives you a sense of anchored belonging.

 To learn more about me, sign up for my newsletter subscription.
 Often, my painted collections are only available to view by private collectors.
-Sign up to be one of the first to view my upcoming collection, The Softer Season.
+Sign up to be one of the first to view my upcoming collection.

 Marcie Rohr is a prolific painter and textile artist with a self-taught background, and education as a mature student.
 Graduating with honours from Emily Carr University of Art and Design’s Visual Arts Program in 2021, She was a recipient of an Emily Carr University Achievement Scholarship in 2018.
 Over the past two decades, Marcie has participated in several juried collective exhibitions as the St. Louis Gallery in Oxford, UK, Toronto Outdoor Art Fair, Seymour Gallery in North Vancouver, and Upstream Gallery in upstate New York.
 She has held solo exhibitions at Harcourt House, Milner Gallery, and Gibson’s Public Art Gallery, among others.
 She is represented by Aesthete Fine Arts Gallery in Prince George, BC, and Studio Hager in Edmonton.
 More than one hundred of her original works have been collected by clients around the world.
 She lives and works on the unceded Territories of Qayqayt First Nation known today as New Westminster.
 In her spare time she loves adventures in countless forms, especially when they involve her two kids and spouse.